Brainstorm-X/Brainstorm-X.github.io/index.md

 ---

-## Our Advantages
-- **Deep technical expertise**: Covers the full stack of cybersecurity technologies, with distinctive strengths in AI security and multimedia security
-- **Rich hands-on experience**: Extensive participation in CTF competitions, vulnerability discovery projects and enterprise security assessments
-- **Open and collaborative culture**: Encourages cross-directional communication and holds regular technical sharing and internal training sessions
-- **Close industry-university collaboration**: Established long-term partnerships with multiple Internet companies and security vendors

----

 ## Join Us
-We are always recruiting passionate undergraduate and graduate students interested in cybersecurity.
+We are always recruiting passionate undergraduate and graduate students interested in Cybersecurity, Granular Computing, and Industrial Data Mining.
 Whether you are a beginner with no prior experience or an experienced security researcher, you will find a suitable growth path here.

-**Recruitment Areas**: Vulnerability Discovery, Reverse Engineering, Web Security, AI Security, Frontend/Backend Development

-**e-mail**：dai18232576157@163.com
+**Recruitment Areas**: Granular Computing, Machine Learning, Industrial Data Mining, Internet of Things, and Decentralized Federated Learning, et, al.

+**e-mail**：daiqi0622@ncst.edu.cn